wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 fetchRecipes('pizza');
 ```

-Now let's fetch some data.
-If we refresh the page and go to our dev tools to see what we are working with, you will see we get an error.
+Let's start fetching the data.

+Open up the dev tools and then refresh the page.
+You should see the following error 👇

 ![](@attachment/Clipboard_2020-05-23-08-46-00.png) 4:30